FMMT666/NRF24LU1prog/README.md

   2. erase complete "MainBlock" (SPI command "ERASE ALL")
   3. upload a FW that can dump the "InfoPage" contents
   4. erase the complete "InfoPage" ("ERASE ALL" with INFEN set in SFR "FSR")
-  5. reprogram the "InfoPage", but with addresses 0x23/0x23 set to 0xff
+  5. reprogram the "InfoPage", but with addresses 0x22/0x23 set to 0xff
   6. reprogram the bootloader

-Notice that you can't just flash the 32kB bootloader into the 16kB version of the chip.
+Notice that you cannot just flash the 32kB bootloader into the 16kB version of the chip.

 ---